ISSOtm/fortISSimO/README.md

 **Do you want to use fortISSimO?
 Then please read [the manual](https://eldred.fr/fortISSimO)!**

+For an **example of usage**, as well as something to **quickly & easily make a ROM out of your song**, see [fortISSimO-demo](https://github.com/ISSOtm/fortISSimO-demo).

 A table [comparing pros and cons of many GB music drivers](https://github.com/ISSOtm/fortISSimO/wiki/Drivers-comparison) is also available on the wiki.

-For an example of usage or something to make a ROM out of your song, see [fortISSimO-demo](https://github.com/ISSOtm/fortISSimO-demo).

 ## License